frejanordsiek/hdf5storage/README.rst

 Versions
 ========

 0.1.17.
-Bugfix release that fixed the following bugs.
+Bugfix and deprecation workaround release that fixed the following.
         * Issue #109.
 Fixed the fix Issue #102 for 32-bit platforms (previous
           fix was segfaulting).
         * Moved to using ``pkg_resources.parse_version`` from ``setuptools``